srmagura/iti-react/Readme.md

 Validation components are in Scripts/Util/FormUtil.

-Look at HPS Portal codebase (ITI bitbucket, refactor-validation branch) for examples of how to use them.
+Look at HPS Portal codebase (in Care Services VSTS) for examples of how to use them.

 ### Deployment

-When project configuration is STAGING or RELEASE, the postbuild script executes Webpack in production mode.
+When project configuration is RELEASE, the postbuild script executes Webpack in production mode.
 This means you do not need to fiddle with Webpack at all when using one-click Web Deploy to Azure - the JavaScript will be minified automatically.